 Chromogranin A (a protein co-released with catecholamines) is the precursor to several biologically active peptides generated by proteolytic cleavage, including vasostatins.
 Vasostatin-1 and -2 have been previously shown to exhibit anti-inflammatory properties with protective vascular effects.
 This study demonstrates that in addition to blocking the effect of multiple proinflammatory stimuli on endothelial cells in vitro, vasostatin-2 levels are inversely associated with atherosclerosis in humans.
 These results suggest that administration of vasostatin-2 could provide protection against vascular disease.
 However, further studies to establish a causal relationship between vasostatin-2 and atherosclerosis are needed.

-Clinical Topics: Cardiac Surgery, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Aortic Surgery, Cardiac Surgery and Heart Failure, Lipid Metabolism, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Cardiac Surgery, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Lipid Metabolism, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging

 Keywords: Endarterectomy, Coronary Artery Disease, Atherosclerosis, Atherectomy, Catecholamines, Vascular Diseases, Lipoproteins, Tumor Necrosis Factor-alpha, Heart Diseases, Biological Markers, Coronary Angiography, Heart Failure, Cell Adhesion Molecules, Endothelial Cells